pellens/Sass-grid/README.md

 ##3.
 Customize

 Since every client or project has it's *own requirements*, we have to take this into account when setting up the gridsystem.
-You can choose the viewport breakpoints, number of columns, gutters and container width.
+You can customize:
+* the viewport breakpoints
+* number of columns
+* gutter width
+* container width

 ###3.1 Viewports